-“Making Digital Heritage Multisensory – Strategies and Political Impact” headlines the Research Summit Series #3 to which experts, researchers, students and the interested public is invited.
-The key note speakers Prof Sarah Kenderdine and Prof Hiroshi Ishii will give a lecture on experimental museology and the challenges exhibiting institutions face when presenting digital content.
+“Making Digital Heritage Multisensory – Strategies and Political Impact” headlines the Research Summit Series #3 to which experts, researchers, students and the interested public are invited.
+The key note speakers Prof. Sarah Kenderdine and Prof. Hiroshi Ishii will give lectures on experimental museology and the challenges exhibition institutions are confronted with in presenting digital content.

 Interfaces, visualizations, social media platforms, innovative communication devices, and data mining are significant components of our digital heritage.
 Scientific research is closely intertwined within the fields of art, science and technology leading to the latest technological developments amid aesthetic and artistic processes.
-Additionally art and cultural heritage evolve on a completely new perceptive level by using digital technologies.
+Additionally, art and cultural heritage evolve into a completely new perceptive level by using digital technologies.

 With the post digital turn, digital materials are explored through multisensory devices, haptic interfaces and tangible user applications whereby the digital-virtual sphere is physically experienced.
 Simultaneously, through digitization, new experiences of (inaccessible) cultural heritage have been established with virtual and immersive installations, 3D illusions and data visualizations.